Year 6

 Latest News

-If you were unable to attend our 'Meet the Teacher' session, please click on the link to access the presentation used: Curriculum Presentation to Parents
+If you were unable to attend our 'Meet the Teacher' session, please download the presentation located in the 'documents' section of our year group page.

 A reminder that Year 6 have PE every Wednesday - please ensure your child comes to school in the correct PE kit and footwear.